USS Liberty incident: Visual contact

 At 11:24, the Israeli chief of naval operations received a report that Arish was being shelled from the sea.
 An inquiry into the source of the report was ordered to determine its validity.
 The report came from an air support officer in Arish.
 Additionally, at 11:27 the Israeli Supreme Command head of operations received a report stating that a ship had been shelling Arish, but the shells had fallen short.
 (The investigative journalist James Bamford points out that Liberty had only four .50 caliber machine guns mounted on her decks and thus could not have shelled the coast.)
 The Head of Operations ordered that the report be verified, and that it be determined whether or not Israeli Navy vessels were off the coast of Arish.
 At 11:45, another report arrived at Supreme Command saying two ships were approaching the Arish coast.

 Israeli Motor Torpedo Boats (MTBs) in formation, c.
 1967.
 These were the MTBs that attacked USS Liberty.

 The shelling and ship reports were passed from Supreme Command to Fleet Operations control center.
 The chief of naval operations took them seriously, and at 12:05 torpedo boat Division 914 was ordered to patrol in the direction of Arish.
 Division 914, codenamed "Pagoda", was under the command of Commander Moshe Oren.
 It consisted of three torpedo boats numbered: T-203, T-204 and T-206.
-At 12:15, Division 914 received orders to patrol a position 20 miles north of Arish.
+At 12:15, Division 914 received orders to patrol a position 20 mi north of Arish.
 As Commander Oren headed toward Arish, he was informed by Naval Operations of the reported shelling of Arish and told that IAF aircraft would be dispatched to the area after the target had been detected.
 Chief of Staff Yitzhak Rabin was concerned that the supposed Egyptian shelling was the prelude to an amphibious landing that could outflank Israeli forces.
 Rabin reiterated the standing order to sink any unidentified ships in the area, but advised caution, as Soviet vessels were reportedly operating nearby.
 At 13:41, the torpedo boats detected an unknown vessel 20 miles northwest of Arish and 14 miles off the coast of Bardawil.
 The ship's speed was estimated on their radars.
 The combat information center officer on T-204, Ensign Aharon Yifrah, reported to Oren that the target had been detected at a range of 22 miles, that her speed had been tracked for a few minutes, after which he had determined that the target was moving westward at a speed of 30 knots.
 These data were forwarded to the Fleet Operations control center.